 This proactive initiative is intended to alleviate as much of the stress associated with this type of event as possible.
 It is easier to hand the questionnaire to the police rather than try to recall all the information at such a stressful time.

-Download the PDF by clicking on the icon below, once open please save the PDF and you will be able to digitally fill out the form.
+Download one of the PDF documents below by clicking on the link (they basically request the same information so don’t be too concerned if you’re not sure what Police area you need).
+Once open please save the PDF and you will be able to digitally fill out the form (or handwrite it if you prefer).

-The form can be completed at your leisure, with no time pressure or urgency.
-That said, the sooner the form is ready, the quicker it can be used if needed.
+As soon as possible!
+The sooner the form is ready, the quicker it can be used if needed.

 When you have completed the form, please keep it in a prominent position – and make sure relatives and carers know where it is and that you are part of The Herbert Protocol.